Quantifying Information Extraction using Generalized Quantum Measurements: Discussion, Conclusion, and Future Directions

-An application of this theory could also lie in the study of microscopic thermodynamic systems, and especially in understanding of quantum entropy production~\cite{Goold2016role,Vinjanampathy2016quantum,binder2019thermodynamics}.
-While the ground work of using observational entropy for these purposes was already established in Refs.~\cite{strasberg2021first,riera2021quantum}, these works are limited to the use of projective measurements, which meant that the system and the bath had to be considered together as a whole.
-Our general framework could help answer a critical question while studying the impact of finite baths~\cite{Thingna17,marcantoni2017entropy,Thingna19,riera2021quantum,martins2021nonmarkovianity}, such as \emph{``how much information about the system can be extracted by measuring a bath,''} which requires generalized (non-projective) measurements on the bath.
+An application of this theory could also lie in the study of microscopic thermodynamic systems, and especially in the understanding quantum entropy production~\cite{Goold2016role,Vinjanampathy2016quantum,binder2019thermodynamics}.
+While the groundwork of using observational entropy for these purposes was already established in Refs.~\cite{strasberg2021first,riera2021quantum}, these works are limited to the use of projective measurements, which meant that the system and the bath had to be considered together as a whole.
+The framework of observational entropy could also help in answering critical questions of the impact of finite baths~\cite{Thingna17,marcantoni2017entropy,Thingna19,riera2021quantum,martins2021nonmarkovianity}, such as \emph{``how much information about the system can be extracted by measuring a bath,''} that requires generalized (non-projective) measurements on the bath.

 Observational entropy has already been used to study black holes~\cite{schindler2021unitarity} and big bang~\cite{lautaro2021quantum}.
 In black holes, a common question concerns the amount of information lost or gained through evaporation~\cite{Almheiri2021}.
 Measuring the evaporated states that escape the black hole provides some information on its inner structure.
-However, performing a projective measurement on these states mathematically corresponds to performing a general measurement on the black hole instead.
+However, performing a projective measurement on these states mathematically corresponds to performing a generalized measurement on the black hole instead.
 The framework developed here allows for computing exactly how much information on the black hole has been gained by doing this measurement.

-Clearly, there are many possible applications of this quantity, any time where there is some information gain while making a quantum measurement.
-We hope that the future development of this framework, as well as finding applications by experts in their respective fields, will demonstrate its practical usefulness beyond its current status.
+There are also many potential applications of this quantity: it can be used in every scenario that involves information gain while making a quantum measurement.
+We hope that the future development of this framework, as well as finding applications by experts in their respective fields, will demonstrate its practicality beyond its current status.